pauloo27/aryzona/README.md

 _The bot is written in GoLang, so you need the Go compiler._

+_To store data, the bot uses Postgres, so you need to have a Postgres server running._

 Create a `config.yml` file and copy the content of the `config.example.yml` file into it.

 Then, fill the config with proper values.